-Review the site description on the SSO > Essential settings page and select a default / fallback image ID or URL.
-The default image is used for index / archive pages, and as a fallback for Posts and Pages that do not have a suitable image featured, attached, or in their content.
+Review the site description on the SSO > Essential Settings page and select a default / fallback image ID or URL.
+The default image is used for index / archive pages, and as a fallback for posts and pages that do not have a suitable image featured, attached, or available in their content.

 Do not forget to submit a few example posts / pages to the validation tools mentioned bellow.
 Some markup formats, like Pinterest Rich Pins, must be requested / enabled when submitting an example post / page to their validation tool.

 Keep an Eye on Notifications